-Facebook (FB) is fresh off a strong earnings report, which underscores its massive moat in the social media space.
+Facebook (FB) continues to demonstrate its ever-expanding and massive moat in the social media space.
 Facebook’s core social media platform, in combination with its other properties such as Instagram and WhatsApp, continue to grow while expanding margins and unlocking revenue verticals.
-Despite being faced with several public relations challenges over the past couple of years (i.e., Cambridge Analytica, coordinated boycotts, government inquiries into privacy, jumbled earnings calls, and anti-competitive testimonies).
-Exacerbating these public relation issues has been the COVID-19 backdrop, both domestically and abroad.
-As companies scale back advertising spending amid the COVID-19 pandemic in conjunction with the public relation issues.
+Despite being faced with several public relations challenges over the past couple of years (i.e., Cambridge Analytica, coordinated boycotts, government inquiries into privacy, jumbled earnings calls, and anti-competitive testimonies), Facebook has triumphed to all-times as of late.
+Facebook had to contend with scaled back advertising spending amid the COVID-19 pandemic in conjunction with the public relation issues.
 Facebook continues to grow across all business segments, with its user base continuing to expand slowly.
 Facebook’s moat is undeniable, and any meaningful sell-off like the recent Fed-induced systemic weakness could provide an entry point for the long-term investor.
 Although near all-time highs, Facebook is inexpensive relative to its technology cohort.